hackclub/hackclub/clubs/README.md

 - Let everyone know they’ll be doing a new workshop next time, and give a brief and enticing description.
 - Thank them for coming!

+## Common Questions

+### What if I can't call my club Hack Club?
+You should explain to your teacher or principal what the word Hack means.
+Here is an example of what you might want to say:

+>When we say "hack", we're referring to solving problems cleverly with code – just like "life hacking", except with computers.

+>When members of Hack Clubs hack, they're building apps, websites, games, and anything else you can imagine.

+If your school still won’t let you name it Hack Club, alternate names are fine.
+It’s up to you as club leader to make that final call.